Aircloak/aircloak/air/docs/content/sql/query-results.md

 ## Low-count filtering

-The Aircloak anonymizing aggregator computes outputs from the data of multiple users.
+The Aircloak anonymising aggregator computes outputs from the data of multiple users.
 If the number of distinct users contributing to a single output row is too small, the row is suppressed (not reported).
 This suppression is called *low-count filtering*.

 The threshold for the low-count filter is itself a noisy value with an average of 4.
 If there are 4 distinct users that comprise an output row, then there is a 50% chance the row will be suppressed.
 Fewer users increases the chance of suppression, and more users decreases the chance of suppression.
 Any reported output row always has at least 2 distinct users.

-For instance, suppose that a query counts the users with each given first name, and that the names in the `users` table (before anonymization) are distributed as follows:
+For instance, suppose that a query counts the users with each given first name, and that the names in the `users` table (before anonymisation) are distributed as follows:

 Name   | Number of distinct users
 ------ | ------------------------